Lawmakers say bureaucracy, bad science, behind problems with catch-share system

-Sportfishing Industry and Partners Call on Administration to Make Major Marine Fisheries Management Changes
+TBF joins Sportfishing Industry and Partners Calling on Administration to Make Major Marine Fisheries Management Change

 Immediate administrative action needed to avoid significant problems with fisheries management

-Today, a coalition of marine recreational fishing, boating, and conservation organizations and businesses called on the Obama administration to take immediate action to address a crisis within the federal fisheries management that has been growing for two decades because federal regulators failed to collect accurate and timely fisheries data or conduct sufficient and frequent stock assessments.
+The Billfish Foundation today joined a coalition of marine recreational fishing, boating, and conservation organizations and businesses to call on the Obama administration to take immediate action to deal with a crisis in federal fisheries management that has been growing for two decades because federal regulators failed to collect accurate and timely fisheries data or conduct sufficient and frequent stock assessments.